templexxx/reedsolomon/README.md

 **reconstruct benchmark tests here run with inverse matrix cache, if there is no cache, it will cost more time( about 1000ns)**

+## Who is using this?

+1. https://github.com/xtaci/kcp-go -- A Production-Grade Reliable-UDP Library for golang

 ## Links & Thanks
 * [Klauspost ReedSolomon](https://github.com/klauspost/reedsolomon)
 * [intel ISA-L](https://github.com/01org/isa-l)